-Deborah Humble is one of Australia’s most successful and versatile dramatic mezzo-sopranos performing regularly internationally and at home.
+Deborah Humble is one of Australia’s most successful and versatile dramatic mezzo-sopranos having performed over 60 operatic roles worldwide.

-She begins 2017 with performances in January of Erda in Siegfried for the Hong Kong Philharmonic Orchestra conducted by Jaap van Zweden.
-Naxos will be recording the performances for commercial CD release.
-After a solo recital in Adelaide, South Australia for the Wagner Society in February, she sings the role of Mary in Der Fliegender Holländer for Opera Lille, France, in March and April.
-In May Deborah joins the Sea Cloud 2 in Lisbon for onboard performances for Opera Australia.
-Further engagements in 2017 include Waltraute in Die Götterdämmerung for Saffron Opera in the UK, Klytamnestra in Elektra for Edinburgh Opera Players, recitals in Sydney, London and for the Newcastle Festival, Messiah for the New Zealand Symphony and Perth Collegium Choir and masterclasses for the Melba Opera Trust programme in Melbourne, Pacific Opera in Sydney and for the Tait Memorial Trust in London.
+Deborah sang Mary in Der Fliegender Holländer for Opera Lille, France, joined the Sea Cloud 2 in Lisbon for onboard performances for Opera Australia, sang Waltraute in Die Götterdämmerung for Saffron Opera in the UK, Klytamnestra in Elektra for Edinburgh Opera Players, sang recitals in Sydney, London and for the Newcastle Festival, Messiah for the New Zealand Symphony and Perth Collegium Choir and gave masterclasses for the Melba Opera Trust programme in Melbourne, Pacific Opera in Sydney and for the Tait Memorial Trust in London.

-Recent engagements include Erda in Das Rheingold in concert performances with the Hong Kong Philharmonic under the musical direction of Jaap van Zweden (released on CD by Naxos), her Boston Symphony Hall debut as Erda in Siegfried, Brangäne in Tristan und Isolde with conductor Jan Latham-König in Mexico City, Judith in Bluebeard’s Castle in Melbourne, Catherine in Honegger’s Jeanne d’Arc au Bûcher and Elektra at the Hamburg Staatsoper with Simone Young and Kent Nagano, Mahler’s Symphony No. 3 and Mozart Requiem with the Queensland Symphony Orchestra in Brisbane under the direction of Johannes Fritzsch, Elgar’s Sea Pictures in Bamberg, Parsifal in Birmingham with Andris Nelsons, the Verdi Requiem at Southwark Cathedral in London and at the Sage Concert Hall, Mahler’s Symphony No. 8 in Singapore, Beethoven’s Symphony No. 9 in Hong Kong also conducted by Jaap van Sweden and Elgar’s The Kingdom for the Melbourne Bach Choir.
+Other engagements include Erda in Das Rheingold in concert performances with the Hong Kong Philharmonic under the musical direction of Jaap van Sweden (also released on CD by Naxos), her Boston Symphony Hall debut as Erda in Siegfried, Brangäne in Tristan und Isolde with conductor Jan Latham-König in Mexico City, Judith in Bluebeard’s Castle in Melbourne, Catherine in Honegger’s Jeanne d’Arc au Bûcher and 1st Maid in Elektra at the Hamburg Staatsoper with Simone Young and Kent Nagano, Mahler’s Symphony No. 3 and Mozart Requiem with the Queensland Symphony Orchestra in Brisbane under the direction of Johannes Fritzsch, Elgar’s Sea Pictures in Bamberg, Flowermaiden Parsifal in Birmingham with Andris Nelsons, the Verdi Requiem at Southwark Cathedral in London and at the Sage Concert Hall, Mahler’s Symphony No. 8 in Singapore, Beethoven’s Symphony No. 9 in Hong Kong also conducted by Jaap van Sweden and Elgar’s The Kingdom for the Melbourne Bach Choir.

 The mezzo-soprano performed the roles of Erda and Waltraute in all four parts of the Ring des Nibelungen (Pietari Inkinen, conductor) with Opera Australia in Melbourne to enormous critical and popular acclaim.
 She sang Mendelssohn’s Elijah at the Sydney Opera House under the musical direction of Paul McCreesh, Wagner’s Wesendonck-Lieder for Orchestra Wellington, Gloria Bruni’s Symphony No. 1 “Ring Parable” with the Hamburg Symphony Orchestra and with the Minsk Radio Orchestra and Beethoven’s 9th Symphony with the Stuttgart Philharmonic.